-If enough US organizations properly used existing building management systems intended to improve energy efficiency, the reduced power consumption could equal the amount of electricity used by 12 to 15 million Americans—according to a recent article published by Clean Technica.
+If enough U.S. organizations properly used existing building management systems intended to improve energy efficiency, the reduced power consumption could equal the amount of electricity used by 12 to 15 million Americans—according to an article published by Clean Technica.
 A study cited in the piece says that while most large commercial facilities are already equipped with automation systems to control energy use, their implementation and maintenance can often be dramatically improved.

 From the article: